johnny-godoy/johnny-godoy.github.io/README.md

 # To add
 A few repositories are not ready to be published yet.
 In particular:
 * A report on a novel Monte Carlo method for solving the Laplace equation
-* My laboratory work for a Data Science course